Customize Consent Preferences

 I’m living the dream!

-I started Saturday around 9 and finished Sunday around 2.
+I started Saturday around nine and finished Sunday around 2.
 Yes, it took a long time.

-Even though I watched a ton of videos about changing brakes I had to learn some things.
-The caliper mounting bolts were frozen and the brake pads threw me for a loop.
+Even though I watched many videos about changing brakes, I had to learn some things.
+The caliper mounting bolts were frozen, and the brake pads threw me for a loop.

 Brake Anti-Rattle Clips

-A shiny new rotor and anti-rattle clips waiting for brake pads.
-It’s amazing how quickly shiny rotors turn to rust.
+A shiny new rotor and anti-rattle clips are waiting for brake pads.
+It’s incredible how quickly shiny rotors turn to rust.

-Sunday afternoon I felt an incredible sense of accomplishment and a touch of exhaustion.
+I felt an incredible sense of accomplishment and a touch of exhaustion on Sunday afternoon.
 Being hyper-focused on brakes for a day and a half takes a toll.

 I learned two valuable lessons over the weekend.